25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

   }
   ```

-- Private Constructor: A constructor with private access modifier.
+- Private Constructor: A constructor with private access modifier

   - It is generally used in classes that contain static members only
   - If the class only contains private constructors, then instances of this class cannot be created